rerdavies/pipedal_remote/README.md

 In conjunction with PiPedal's auto-hotspot feature, this allows you to connect to your Raspberry Pi from your Android device automatically, when you're using PiPedal away from home.

+If you wish to install Pipedal remote, you should do so using [Google Play](https://play.google.com/store/apps/details?id=com.twoplay.pipedal&hl=en_US).
+If you wish to build the application from sources, you should open the project with Android Studio.